brushing-git/PSYCH239Project/README.md

 ## Experiments

 Experiments were run on 12 different models.
 After training and validation, representations for each model's penultimate layer were compared using 4 different similarity metrics.
 RDMs were constructed and displayed by `matplotlib`, and they can be found below.

+The code for building the models and for running the experiments can be found in [rsa_modeltrainer.py](rsa_modeltrainer.py).
+Note that to run the code, you will first need to run and save a data set from [rsa_datagenerator.py](rsa_datagenerator.py) in the same directory.

 ## Results